Research groups

 Professor of Neurogenetics

-Genetic dissection of Sexual BehaviouR
+Genetic Dissection of Sexual Behaviour

 Stephen’s group uses the fruit fly, Drosophila melanogaster, to study the genetic, developmental, and neural mechanisms that underlie sex-specific behaviours in higher animals.
 In particular, the elaborate courtship ritual performed by the male fly has provided remarkable insights into how the neural circuitry underlying sexual behaviour, which is largely innate in flies, is built into the nervous system during development, and how this circuitry functions in the adult.
-The fly has the advantages of advanced molecular genetics approaches along with well-defined anatomy and physiology.
+The fly has the advantages of advanced molecular genetics approaches along with well-defined anatomy, physiology, and behaviour.

 Key publications